What a beautiful treatment for pampering the body and enhancing overall moods.

 - Prepare a garlic bath by squashing 10 garlic cloves either in Red Turkey oil or any vegetable oil.
 Store up the substances in a bottle for around three to four days and occasionally (at least twice daily) stir or shake it.
 Next, filter the substance using a fine cotton cloth to ensure that no solid garlic material is left behind in the oil.
 It is possible to store the oil for around three to four months and use whenever necessary by adding preservatives to it.
 However, while preserving it remember to add at least one percent of vitamin E oil to the substance.
 For a whole body bath, you need two to three tablespoonfuls of the oil, and two to three teaspoonfuls of it are also required for a foot bath.”

 Over the years I have created several herbal baths for our friends and family to enjoy on a regular basis.
 These baths are available for subscribers in our winter catalog.
 Here are some of the baths we have available:

 I’m an Organic Baby Bath™ (organic loose herbs) – This bath came about because I wanted to treat my children to a nonchemical bath that would soothe and cleanse their skin.
 We enjoy these baths weekly especially our new baby, he loves taking herbal baths with mommy.
 For centuries Rosemary has been used to help with various skin and scalp disorders.
 Rose petals, Chamomile and Yarrow have many properties including antibacterial and anti-inflammatory.
 You don’t have to be a baby to enjoy this bath; it’s a great herbal bath for everyone!

-Mama’s Cold and Flu Rescue bath (organic loose herbs) – for preparing a fabulous bath that will ease the nasty symptoms of a cold, flu, congestion and much more.
+Mama’s Rescue bath (organic loose herbs) – for preparing a fabulous bath that will ease the symptoms of a congestion and discomfort when dealing with a seasonal bug.
 We enjoy these baths anytime we are under the weather as a safe way to renewed wellness.